qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 # Talk

-Level up your SAP BTP resource management skills with command line tools and APIs.
+Accessing SAP BTP resources with APIs and the CLI

 # Speaker